dinedal/token_counter/README.md

 A simple Python CLI tool for counting tokens in text using model tokenizers from Hugging Face transformers.

-Useful for checking if your input will fix in your context window.
+Useful for checking if your input will fit in your context window.

 ## Installation